-- The disk being used for paging was the one that was very busy.
+• The disk being used for paging was the one that was very busy.
 So, mostly likely the system was spending so much time paging ("thrashing") that it wasn't able to get anything else done.
 Usually this means that the system isn't able to keep up with active processes' demand for memory.

-- Slide 15

-- This can indeed still be a problem.